peteroupc/peteroupc.github.io/random.md

     - is derived from user-entered data,
     - is known to the application and was generated using a [**cryptographic**](#Cryptographic_RNGs) or [**statistical**](#Statistical_RNGs) RNG (as defined earlier),
     - is a [**verifiable random number**](#Verifiable_Random_Numbers) (as defined later), or
-    - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
+    - is based on a timestamp (but only if the "random" content will remain the same during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for content that varies only daily),
 2. the application might need to generate the same "random" result multiple times,
 3. the application either&mdash;
     - makes the seed (or a "code" or "password" based on the seed) accessible to the user, or